kinkeadian25/ian-kinkead-portfolio-blog/content/opensource-roslyn-publicinterface.md

 }
 ```

-The issue was that AsPublicInterfaceImplementation did not correctly handle the expression-bodied method in the explicit implementation above.
+The issue was that As Public Interface Implementation did not correctly handle the expression-bodied method in the explicit implementation above.

 ## The Solution